Sepak takraw

-The sport's modern version was introduced, developed, and standardized in 1960 when officials from Malaysia, Singapore, Thailand, and Myanmar met in Kuala Lumpur to agree on a name and standard rules for it.
+The sport's modern version was introduced, developed, and standardised in 1960 when officials from Malaysia, Singapore, Thailand, and Myanmar met in Kuala Lumpur to agree on a name and standard rules for it.
 It was previously known as Sepak Raga Jaring and was first exhibited in Penang in 1945.
-It was introduced in the 1965 Southeast Asian Games in Kuala Lumpur as a medal event.
-Sepak Takraw is considered Malaysia's national sport.
+It was introduced in the 1965 Southeast Asian Peninsular Games in Kuala Lumpur as a medal event.
+Sepak takraw is considered Malaysia's national sport.

-Sepak takraw is governed internationally by the International Sepaktakraw Federation (ISTAF), formed in 1988, which is responsible for major international tournaments including the ISTAF SuperSeries (ISS) and ISTAF World Cup (IWC), Malaysia's Khir Johari Cup, and Thailand's King Cup.
+Sepak takraw is governed internationally by the International Sepaktakraw Federation (ISTAF), formed in 1988, which is responsible for major international tournaments including the ISTAF SuperSeries and ISTAF World Cup, Malaysia's Khir Johari Cup, and Thailand's King Cup.

 Sepak takraw resembles native sports known as sepak raga in Malaysia and Indonesia; takraw in Thailand; chinlone in Myanmar; sipa in the Philippines; lataw in Laos; sek dai in Cambodia and cầu mây in Vietnam.
 It is also claimed to be related to cuju in China, jegichagi in Korea, and kemari in Japan.